enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     because it expects a 3D grid structure instead of a 1D list of particles.
     Default: None.
 ``CosmologySimulationCalculatePositions`` (external)
-    If set to 1, enzo will calculate the particle positions from a Zeldo'vich approximation based on the particle velocities and a displacement factor [dln(growth factor) / dtau, where tau is the conformal time], which is stored as an attribute in the initial
+    If set to 1, Enzo will calculate the particle positions from a Zeldo'vich approximation based on the particle velocities and a displacement factor [dln(growth factor) / dtau, where tau is the conformal time], which is stored as an attribute in the initial